 Turn off the power.
 You will need to remove the old pancake junction box.
 Do it carefully so as to not damage the existing wiring.
 Often, wiring from that era of home construction now has dry, brittle insulation on it.
 Any disturbance to the wires could cause the insulation to break off.

 Make sure that you identify each conductor in the box before you take apart the splices.
 The color coding is almost gone on these wires.
 The wires are likely to be soldered and taped.
 The insulation on the wires will break off as you separate the conductors.
 Get a roll of white and a roll of black electrical tape.
 You may also need rolls of red and blue electrical tape.

 The gas pipe will be a hindrance to installing a new modern octagonal ceiling electrical box.
 Also it is quite likely that there is a piece of wood supporting the gas pipe or the pipe may be attached to the side of a ceiling joist.

 Sometimes a pipe wrench can be put on the gas pipe to unscrew it from the elbow.
 An internal pipe wrench might be needed.
 Other options are cutting it out with a multi-function oscillating tool or a reciprocating saw, or relocating the ceiling box.
 Relocating may not be an option due to the existing lengths of the wires.

-Use the proper connectors and anti-short bushings for the cables and bring them into the back of the box.
-In this case it may be best to put connectors on the ends of the cables with the locknuts removed.
+Use the proper cable connectors and anti-short bushings for the cables and bring them into the back of the box.
+In this case it may be best to put the cable connectors on the ends of the cables with the locknuts removed.
 Tape the ends of the wires together.
 As you push the box into the ceiling, pull the cables through each connector.
 Tighten the locknuts by hitting them with a screwdriver driven by a hammer after the box is secured to the bracket.
-The BX metal armor is the grounding conductor, so it needs to be a tight connection.
+The BX cable metal armor is the grounding conductor, so it needs to be a tight connection.